Facts and stats about the Ross Bachelor of Business Administration class.

 We review your Preferred Admission application only after the U-M Office of Undergraduate Admissions admits you.
 We conduct our own, independent application review.

 Your Preferred Admission application will show in the "Admission Application Status" page on Wolverine Access.
-Here you will see the application term (the post-dated sophomore year term), academic career, academic program, application number, and application date.
+Here you will see the application term, academic career, academic program, application number, and application date.
 Please know that the application number and date is no indication of admission to the university or the Ross School of Business.
-All students who apply to the University of Michigan and choose Preferred Admission for the Ross School of Business will have a business application for their post-dated sophomore term.
+Students who apply to the University of Michigan through the College of Literature, Science, and the Arts and choose Preferred Admission for the Ross School of Business will have a business application dated for their freshman term.
+Students who apply to the University of Michigan through a non-LSA unit and choose Preferred Admission will have an application for their post-dated sophomore term.
 Please utilize our Prospective Student Guide to Check Your Application Status.